 Hassan District, Karnataka

-Hassan District is an administrative district in the state of Karnataka, India.
-It is situated about 190 km from Bengaluru, the state capital of Karnataka.
-The district headquarters is located at Hassan.
-Kannada is the main language spoken in the district.
-The district covers a total geographical area of 6,814 km², including 6,732.78 km² of rural area and 81.22 km² of urban area.
+Hassan is an administrative district in Karnataka, India.
+The district is located about 190 km from Bengaluru, the capital of Karnataka.
+Its administrative headquarters is in Hassan.
+Kannada is the major language spoken in the district.
+The district covers a total area of 6,814 km², including 6,732.78 km² of rural area and 81.22 km² of urban area.

 List of Talukas in Hassan District